Investment Applications

 Internationally-established funds

 Fund domicile migration: The Companies (Guernsey) Law 2008 makes provision for funds to be re-domiciled and established in Guernsey under Part VII Migrations Registrations of an overseas company as a Guernsey company.
 The provisions of Part VII of The Companies (Guernsey) Law 2008 must be addressed by the fund's principle parties in tandem with a submission of a fund application pack to Authorisations: we will consider how those provisions have been met as part of our authorisation process.
-For further details of the application process click on Authorised Open-ended Investment Schemes or, Authorised Closed-ended Schemes or, Fast Track regimes, as appropriate to the fund's structure.
-Our standard fund application fees will apply but no 'migration in' fee will be required by Authorisations.
+For further details of the application process click on Authorised Open-ended Investment Schemes or, Authorised Closed-ended Investment Schemes or, Fast Track Regimes, as appropriate to the (given) fund's structure.
+Our standard fund application fees will apply but no 'migration in' fee is required by Authorisations.
 It is essential that before an application is submitted, the fund's principle parties reach a formal agreement with the Guernsey licensee who will provide fund administration services to the re-domiciled fund, as this will be asked for during the application process.
-This means the Guernsey licensee will also be able to give guidance on the Guernsey regulatory regime and application process.
-Please note, the Commission does not provide the service of company registration, so all enquiries should be directed to The Guernsey Registry.
+This means the Guernsey licensee will also be able to give guidance upon Guernsey's regulatory regime and application process.
+Please note that the Commission does not provide company registration services; all enquiries pertaining to the same should be directed to The Guernsey Registry.

 Licensees